Automate your SP-API calls using C# SDK

 Conclusion

-In this blog, you learned how to automate your SP-API calls using a C# SDK.
-In the tutorial, you learned how to set up your workspace, generate a C# SDK for the Selling Partner API, connect to the Sellers API, and make an API call.
+In this tutorial, you learned how to automate your SP-API calls using a C# SDK.
+In the walkthrough you learned how to set up your workspace, generate a C# SDK for the Selling Partner API, connect to the Sellers API, and make an API call.